Frillion/mysqlDatabases2022/README.md

 	"rating":8
 }
 ```
-*note: inputing a rating of the users own answer will not work*
+*note: inputing a rating of the users own answer will not work*<br>

 **Create Status Input**
 ```json